Petrie Terrace Police Depot: The former stables

 The former stables at the former Petrie Terrace Police Depot are located on the north-western site boundary line opposite Caxton Street.
 The building is constructed of single storey brick masonry with a hipped corrugated red Colorbond roof with ventilated ridges.

 The building, which was partly converted into garage accommodation in the late 1920s and fully in 1941–42, has been more recently refurbished as a night club.
 The floor now has several different level changes and the original floor finish is not evident.
 The render to the interior walls has been largely removed and there have been several partition walls, bar areas, stage areas and toilet facilities constructed within the building.
-The south western wing of the former E-shaped building was demolished prior to the night club refurbishment with the exception of a section of the projecting eastern wall which survives and contains an early timber framed and clad pair of doors.
-The voids which housed horse then car washing areas between the wings of the E shaped building have been enclosed together with the area to the south east between the stables building and the former police garage and workshop constructed in 1936.
+The south-western wing of the former E-shaped building was demolished prior to the night club refurbishment with the exception of a section of the projecting eastern wall which survives and contains an early timber framed and clad pair of doors.
+The voids which housed horse then car washing areas between the wings of the E-shaped building have been enclosed together with the area to the south east between the stables building and the former police garage and workshop constructed in 1936.

 At the north western corner of the building a basement level has been more recently added through the underpinning of the original walls and the addition of a new end wall and contains several different floor levels.

 Early fabric that survives include the majority of the perimeter walls which are constructed of English bonded brickwork.
 These walls have arrised corners to openings and engaged piers in the form of bull nosed brickwork to prevent injury.
 Several of the original openings in external walls are apparent including the bricked in windows to the Petrie Terrace elevation which correspond and provide evidence of the location of the stalls and loose boxes that were positioned along that elevation.
 Other elements include the roof structure of substantial timber trusses and large timber framed louvred ventilators to each of the ridges.
 The timber posts supporting the trusses to the central wing demonstrate where the former stalls and timber partition walls were located.

 The former garage and workshop

-The former garage and workshop constructed adjacent to the Stables building in 1936 is a single storey brick masonry structure with a corrugated red Colorbond gambrel roof with timber lined eaves.
+The former garage and workshop constructed adjacent to the Stables building in 1936 is a single-storey brick masonry structure with a corrugated red Colorbond gambrel roof with timber lined eaves.
 It has also been refurbished as part of the nightclub.
-The floor and ceiling has been relined, the internal render largely removed and window openings in the north western wall have been converted to door openings.
+The floor and ceiling have been relined, the internal render largely removed and window openings in the north-western wall have been converted to door openings.
 The openings in the other perimeter walls survive intact.
 Remnant masonry internal partition walls to the former office area survive.
 The building has an infill of bar and food preparation areas, cold rooms and stores.